YasinAflatoon/HTML/notes/BasicTags.md

 ### Break Lines

-HTML ignores the white spaces you create in your code so if you tap some "enter"s you'll see any diffrences. to create that lines, we use a tag called `Break Line`
+HTML ignores the white spaces you create in your code so if you tap some "enter"s you'll see any differences. to create that lines, we use a tag called `Break Line`

 ``` HTML
 <body>